azdavis/millet/doc/architecture.md

 - A type that transforms these canonical path buffers into cheap IDs, given that a path is "contained" in a "root" canonical path buf.

 These are ideal for the use case of language servers, in which we have a "workspace root" containing all the files.

+### `crates/fast-hash`

+A thin wrapper over `FxHash{Map, Set}` with some extra helper functions.
+These types use `FxHasher`, which is a very fast, but not HashDOS-resistant, hashing algorithm used in Firefox and `rustc`.

+### `crates/analysis`

+Unifies all the passes into one single API.

+This also contains declarations for the bulk of the standard basis library, in the form of SML files that get read and processed at runtime.
+Some "primitive" types like `int` are not declared here, but rather in statics.

 ### `crates/lang-srv`